 3. Tip Well

-Nothing will put you on the bartender shit list of “serve this person last” like being a bad tipper.
+Nothing will put you on the “serve this person last” list like being a bad tipper.
 I shouldn’t have to go into details here, but use some sense.
-Giving a dollar for a bartending simply opening two $2 beer bottles is okay.
+Giving a dollar for a bartender simply opening two $2 beer bottles is okay.
 Giving $1 for a $12 cocktail that required four minutes of muddling and mixing is cheap.
-Corollary: If the bartender is a rude asshole, don’t be afraid to stiff them (note: being busy and taking a while to serve you does NOT make them rude).
-No one deserves free money if they’re a total dick.
+Corollary: If the bartender is rude, don’t be afraid to stiff them (note: being busy and taking a while to serve you does NOT make them rude).
+No one deserves free money if they’re a total jerk.

-4. Don’t Treat Your Bartender Like a Pregnant Stripper
+4. Don’t Treat Your Bartender Like a Stripper